rhizomedotorg/classic.rhizome.org/README.md

 **install dependencies**

-hold your breath
+hold your breath!

 ```
 pip install -r requirements.txt
 ```

-for PIL to install correctly on Mavericks, might have to do this first:
+for PIL to install correctly on Mavericks, might have do this first:

 ```
 export CFLAGS=-Qunused-arguments
 export CPPFLAGS=-Qunused-arguments
 ```

-**load fixtures**
+### load fixtures

 ```
 sh sysop_roll_db.sh